tomlurge/mteam/data.md

 references their currently used microdescriptor.
 The tarballs in archive contain both microdescriptor consensuses and referenced microdescriptors together.

-They should not be included in the analytics server.
+They will not be included in the analytics server.
-Or only the header.
-TODO what to do?

 	network-status-version        3 microdesc
 	vote-status                   consensus